-During the review period the following changes were made to the structure and composition of the d
+During the review period the following changes were made to the structure and composition of the Board:

-Prof. Konyinsola Ajayi was admitted to the Board

-Alhaji Dantata was admitted to the Board Risk Management & Assurance Committee on July 28, 2 0 2
+- Prof. Konyinsola Ajayi was admitted to the Board Finance Committee on July 28, 2021. - Alhaji Dantata was admitted to the Board Risk Management & Assurance Committee on July 28, 2021.

-We regret to report that Alhaji Sani Dangote passed away on November 15,2021 in the United Stated of America after a protracted illness.
+We regret to report that Alhaji Sani Dangote passed away on November 15, 2021 in the United Stated of America after a protracted illness.

-Board o f Directors
+Board of Directors